 There is a great need to change the way in which clinical care is delivered to young people with emerging mental health disorders such as anxiety, depression, other mood disorders and psychosis.
 Specialised clinical assessment is required and treatment systems need to be much more customized to the individual’s unique needs.
-The Youth Mental Health and Technology Team, led by Professor Ian Hickie, puts young people at the centre of their own care, We partner with health services to develop innovative treatments for those aged 12-25 with emerging mental health disorders.
+The Youth Mental Health and Technology Team, led by Professor Ian Hickie, puts young people at the centre of their own care.
+We partner with health services to develop innovative treatments for those aged 12-25 with emerging mental health disorders.

-This stream of research is focused on developing the next generation clinical and systems-based decision support tools, utilising participatory systems modelling approaches.
-We harness data science methods and innovation from across disciplines in order to achieve advances in the mental health and mental wealth of young people.
-Read about this work in the September 2021 Nature article, Mental Health: Build predictice models to steer policy.
+We are developing next generation clinical and systems-based decision support tools, utilising participatory systems modelling approaches.
+We harness data science methods and innovation from across disciplines in order to achieve advances in the mental health and mental wealth of young people. |

 Research lead